 FINANCIAL REPORT (Bryan Gaynor):

 Bryan presented the financial report.
 A financial spreadsheet PDF will be included in the same folder ? for reference.
 A resolution was passed to authorize two new checking accounts at Jikoji.
-It was also suggested that we need a better way of tracking purposes of donations (individual retreat, etc.) what donations are designated for.
+It was also suggested that we need a better way of tracking receipts and donations by source and purpose. .

 Mike asked if we have physical addresses for fundraising and thanked Joe for the email newsletter.
 Hollis noted that mailing addresses may not be on the new computers or in the same place.
 She raised the issue of sending belated thank you notes for the garden rock, etc., which Mike Newhall will write.
 Hollis also pointed out that people who make donations should receive thank you notes.
 (This was also raised in the discussion after Financial report.
 Doug will also write when processing checks?)

 MAINTENANCE REPORT (Doug Jacobson):

 Doug reported ongoing progress in maintenance projects and noted that Bryan will bring workers in November for the electrical work.
 There will also be some improvements in the residents’ building, including the skylights and fixing the glass for noise transfer (triple pane windows).
 The system for heat is based on high-efficiency heat exchanger, which is warming in the winter and cooling in the summer.
 Long-term projects include seismic work on the resident building and another zendo.
-Michael thanked Doug for the garden water line and new gas line.
+Michael thanked Doug (plus 8 more that helped) for the garden water line and new gas line.
 Eric is now serving as grounds manager.

+[Check with Bryan, meaning and implications unclear, as is the motion.
+I was not there then.]
 There is an extra $10k in the facility fund.
 Would mean that Bryan’s crew can ?
 Result of keeping $5k surplus.
 Increase what’s available in facilities fund to $20k, for use on residents’ building.
 There was a motion to move $5k of the specified fund to Bryan’s note (?), on condition that he will make a donation of $5k to the facilities improvement fund.
 Doug made the motion, and Judy seconded the motion, which unanimously passed.

 RESIDENT TEACHER’S REPORT (Michael Newhall):

 Mike reported that there have been good sesshins this season, including activities such as the New Year’s event.
 A practice period was not held this year, and we didn’t have a Shuso.
 Jana was asked to lead groups; however, it happened once rather than a series.
-Joe Hall is serving as Tanto for Sunday and daily practice.
+Joe Hall is serving as Tanto.
 Michael Peterson is now part of the practice committee.

 Joe added that there is an improved program for Sunday with more organization.
-The Sunday program is running at 80-100% capacity.
+The Sunday program is running at 80-120% capacity.
 Teachings are reaching about 250 people/year who are new to meditation, and residents are participating more in the Sunday program.
 The resident sangha is full due to a higher number of applicants, and the residents’ practice seems to be going well.